MichaelCurrin/py-project-template/README.md

 </div>

-See the [Template Notes](/docs/template-notes/) part of the docs for more info.
+See the [Template Notes](/docs/template-notes/) part of the docs for more info on how to use this template.
+And for links to my other templates.

 ## Sample usage